 I think that is why Ephesians 4:29 is one of my favorite Bible verses:

-- Wholesome words provide grace.
+Wholesome words provide grace.
 I take this as more than merely being generous or accommodating—though those are both important.
 I see grace as also the power of God to do His will (see Philippians 2:13).
-As leaders, our words can either empower people and make them want to press on or diminish them and make them want to quit.
+Our words can either empower people and make them want to press on or diminish them and make them want to quit.